campelo/documentation/posts/azure/token-with-custom-claims/readme.md

 }
 ```

+**extn.testString** is a new custom attribute that is now present among all retrieved information.

 ## Second Method

-AzureAD and AzureADPreview Module don't work with PowerShell v7.x
+Because AzureAD and AzureADPreview Module don't work with *PowerShell v7.x*, you should use *powershell 5*.

 Verify your powershell version